mendhak/wintersmith-testing/assets/docs/src/faq08-what-settings-mean.md

 **Time interval for accuracy** - When searching for a point, the app can continue searching for this many seconds until it finds a point that meets the accuracy and distance filter criteria above.

+**Absolute timeout** - When searching for a point and trying over and over, the app will give up when this timeout is reached.
+This is useful for when you're inside buildings, GPS tends to keep searching and finding nothing.

+**Keep GPS on between fixes** - Normally, the app stops using GPS between points, to save battery.
+This means when it's time to log the next point, the GPS needs to be 'woken up' again and this takes a little time.
+Keeping GPS on between fixes causes this 'wake up' time to be reduced.

+**Don't log if I'm not moving** - Some Android phones come with activity recognition; the app can use this to determine if you are not moving and if so, it will not attempt to log a point.